-Each licensed operator, qualified operator and non-commercial applicator shall keep himself / herself abreast of changing pest control technology to assure a continuing level of competence and ability to use pesticides safely and properly.
-The completion of a Cooperative Extension Service Pest Control School every third year shall be considered adequate to satisfy this requirement.
-An appropriate form, signed by the Director of the school, shall be filed with the Plant Board as proof of attendance.
-Any licensee failing to meet this provision shall be reexamined or lose their license and certification.
+Each commercial applicator licensed operator, qualified operator and non-commercial applicator shall keep himself / herself abreast of changing pest control technology to assure a continuing level of competence and ability to use pesticides safely and properly.
+The completion of a Cooperative Extension Service approved pest control School training, conference, seminar, etc. every third year shall be considered adequate to satisfy this requirement.
+An appropriate form signed by the Director of the school, shall be filed with the Plant Board as proof of attendance.
+Any licensee applicator failing to meet this provision shall be reexamined or lose their the license or certificate. and certification.